Finding affiliates is one of THE crucial steps in building a successful affiliate program.

 Best Practices To Convert Potential Affiliates Into Affiliates

-With all the abovementioned “How to find affiliates” methods, you’ll succeed in attracting potential affiliates to visit your affiliate program page.
+With all the abovementioned methods, you’ll succeed in attracting potential affiliates to visit your affiliate program page.
 But what next?
 Will they join?
-Well, you can just hope + do these things for higher conversions:
+Well, you can just hope + follow these affiliate marketing best practices for higher conversions:

-- Make your affiliate program landing page scannable: The first thing a potential affiliate wants to know about your program is the commission rate, cookie period, and when payouts period.
+- Make your affiliate program landing page scannable: The first thing a potential affiliate wants to know about your program is the commission rate, cookie period, and when and how you send the commission.
 Therefore, highlight those things.

 - Set competitive commissions: If your commissions aren’t up to mark, they’ll leave without even reading other details.

 - Keep your affiliate form minimal (and, of course, mobile-friendly): This depends on what you sell.
 For example, if you are a D2C ecommerce brand, you don’t need much information to accept affiliates.
-You can create a simple form like this (that can be filled in under a minute):
+You can create a simple form like this (that affiliates can fill in under a minute):

 On the other hand, a company like SEMRush that sells B2B tools will need details like affiliate’s company information, where they’ll promote it, how they’ll promote it, their phone number, etc., to ensure only the most relevant affiliates join the program.